 Within two weeks after issuing the notice of approval, the financial aid will be credited to the beneficiaries' payroll accounts through bank transfer.

-Under the program, beneficiaries will work for the government for 10 days, performing tasks like disinfecting homes and roads.
-Beneficiaries will receive the daily minimum wage together with a personal accident insurance, personal protective equipment (PPE), and cleaning kit.
+Under the program, beneficiaries will work for the government, performing tasks like contact tracing or disinfecting homes and roads.
+Beneficiaries will receive the daily minimum wage together with personal accident insurance and tools needed for the job.

 Qualified for the TUPAD program are underemployed, self-employed, and displaced marginalized workers whose source of livelihood has been affected by the enhanced community quarantine.

 These informal workers include jeepney/tricycle/taxi drivers, fruit and vegetable vendors,

 In addition, formal workers are also welcome to apply for the temporary employment program.

 Since this temporary employment program has been implemented in barangays before the outbreak, the application process will be easy and quick, according to the DOLE.